 Our story began long ago from a vision which came about after September 11, 2001.
 The vision where journalists and filmmakers would use their phone cameras to share stories.
 However, it did not take.
 In 2005 & 2006, Susan Botello began to research the idea of moving the vision forward by creating a film festival to give credibility to the vision.
 However, the only way to do that considering the quality of phone cameras was not realistic as she wanted to give respect to filmmakers by putting their films on a big screen and rolling out the red carpet for them.
 So she waited.
 Before the iPhone 4 came out, she decided to just do it.
 She believed it was just a matter of time before an HD phone camera would be available and she already knew HD cams were "good enough" for a big screen.
 Just as she began to form her strategy and look for support to find a venue for the festival the iPhone 4 arrived giving the world the first HD camera on a phone.
 Due to the phone being a smartphone she was very optimistic.

-After our success with IMFF2017 which includes a new competition for mobile "feature" films which are between 20-60 minutes in length, we look forward to IMFF2018 by chaning the Mobile Feature length to 40-80 minutes which is the official length for feature length films in the film industry.
+After our success with IMFF2017 which includes a new competition for mobile "feature" films which were between 20-60 minutes in length, we look forward to IMFF 2018 by changing the Mobile Feature length to 40-80 minutes, which is the official length for feature-length films in the film industry.